OpenAEV-Platform/collectors/microsoft-intune/README.md

-# OpenBAS Microsoft Intune Collector
+# OpenAEV Microsoft Intune Collector

 ## Description

-This collector enables OpenBAS to import managed devices from Microsoft Intune as endpoints.
-It uses the Microsoft Graph API to retrieve device information and synchronizes it with OpenBAS.
+This collector enables OpenAEV to import managed devices from Microsoft Intune as endpoints.
+It uses the Microsoft Graph API to retrieve device information and synchronizes it with OpenAEV.

 ## Features